WRPI-Troy-91-5/wrpi-website/README.md

 - If time (otherwise push to a later update)
   - Implement Live Pause
   - Add a section for recorded content, like interviews and WRPI Live Dept. sessions
-  - Keep playing across page changes (see [here](https://stackoverflow.com/questions/18264284/continue-playing-audio-from-web-page-even-after-going-to-the-next-page) for a starting point; may be a pain
+  - Keep playing across page changes (see [here](https://stackoverflow.com/questions/18264284/continue-playing-audio-from-web-page-even-after-going-to-the-next-page) for a starting point)
-  - Add playlist to site in some way (this will likely require a good bit of work)
+  - Add playlist to site in some way (this will likely require a good bit of work involving DAD)

 ## Relevant Issues
 - [#24: All links are incorrect absolute links and must be changed to / from /wrpi-website/ before deployment](https://github.com/khealio/wrpi-website/issues/24)